alnitak/flutter_opengl/example/README.md

-# opengl_example
+# flutteropengl_example

-Demonstrates how to use the opengl plugin.
+Demonstrates how to use the flutteropengl plugin.

 ## Getting Started